-This code applies to assessing development, if:
+This code applies to undertaking development, if:

-- self-assessable or assessable development where this code is an applicable code identified in the assessment 1. criteria column of a table of assessment (Part 5); - impact assessable development (Part 5).
+- the development has been categorised as either accepted development subject to requirements or assessable development - code assessment, and this code is identified as applicable to that development in the assessment benchmarks for assessable development and requirements for accepted development column of a table of assessment (Part 5); - 2. the development has been categorised as assessable development - impact assessment (Part 5).